davidecaruso/newsletter-template/README.md

 # newsletter-template
-This is a simple cross-browser and responsive template for newsletters
+This is a simple cross-client and responsive template for newsletters